Relations between Information and Estimation in Discrete-Time L\'evy Channels: Channels and loss functions: a discussion

-Motivated by the observations above, we define the scalar L\'evy channels, and extend nearly all aspects of information-estimation results in the literature about Gaussian and Poisson models to these channels.
+In retrospect, it is Corollary~\ref{cor.levyexp} that motivated us to define the discrete-time L\'evy channels, and extend nearly all aspects of information-estimation results in the literature about Gaussian and Poisson models to these channels.

+Interesting, Theorem~\ref{thm:D-mle} also contains the deterministic inputs as a special case.
+Specializing Theorem~\ref{thm:D-mle} to the case of $P = \delta_{x_1}, Q = \delta_{x_2}$ and comparing with Corollary~\ref{cor.levyexp}, we obtain: \begin{theorem} Let $P^\gamma_{x}$ denote the output distribution of the discrete-time L\'evy channel generated by $\kappa(\theta)$ with input $x$ at SNR $\gamma$.
+Then, for two deterministic values $x_1,x_2$,